qwaneu/quiltz-messaging/doc/design-considerations.md

 end box
 command -> repository: byId(12123)
 note right
-get domain object dat from some storage and map it to a domain object end note create domainobject
+get domain object data from some storage and map it to a domain object end note create domainobject